MikeTheHammer/wmul_rivendell/README.rst

 Installation - Linux
 ====================

 #.
 If you are using a CentOS 7, you will need to install Python 3.
-(Ubuntu 22.04 Jammy Jellyfish and Linux Mint 21.2 Vera both have Python 3.10 installed by default.)
+(Ubuntu 22.04 Jammy Jellyfish and Linux Mint 21.1 Vera both have Python 3.10 installed by default.)
 This command will install Python 3.6.8, which is the most recent version in the default CentOS 7 repos.
 This module is tested on Python 3.6-3.11.

     ``sudo yum -y install python3``

+#.
+If you are using Ubuntu 22.04 Jammy Jellyfish or Mint 21.1 Vera, you will need to install python3-venv.

+    ``sudo apt-get update``
+    ``sudo apt-get install python3.10-venv``

 #.
 Go to your home directory.